edmundhung/conform/packages/conform-yup/README.md

 import { resolve } from '@conform-to/yup';
 import * as yup from 'yup';

-// Define the schema with zod
+// Define the schema with yup
 const schema = resolve(
   yup.object({
     email: yup.string().required(),